Taipei: A small city in a small country with no shortage of snacks and delicious foods.

 Today we’re going over just 14 of Taipei’s best eats, but there’s countless more, so it’s time to get exploring.

-But let’s have a look first at our list below with 14 Snacks and Foods You Must Try in Taipei:
+Let’s have a look at our list below with the Snacks and Foods You Must Try in Taipei:

 You’ll notice this dish from a mile away.